net-daemon/docs/docs/v3/app_model/instancing_apps.md

 ### Instancing an application configuration using yaml

-You can use yaml configuration file to provide configuration that are injected into the constructor using the `IAppConfig<>` interface.
+You can use a YAML configuration file to provide configuration details that are injected into the constructor using the `IAppConfig<>` interface.

-Best way to explain is to provide a yaml config with app class below:
+This is a sample YAML config file, C# config class, and app class with config injected into the constructor:

 ```yaml
 LightConfig: # This is  the fully qualified name of the config class